edoyango/learngenomics.dev/docs/02-genomic-variation/04-structural-variation.md

   known at the time of writing.
 What is important is in this case is that the cell will produce BCR at different levels than ABL1 depending on the scenario.

-In some leukemias, the front half of the BCR gene is fused to the back half of the ABL1 gene.
-When the cell machinery attempts to produce the BCR protein, a hybrid protein containing the tyrosine kinase domain is produced instead.
-This can lead to many additional copies of the problematic domain floating around than the cell intends, which causes the cell to divide much more than it intends and can ultimately be a driver for cancer.
+In some leukemias, the <mark>front half of the BCR gene is fused to the back half of the ABL1 gene.
+When the cell machinery attempts to produce the BCR protein, a hybrid protein containing the tyrosine kinase domain is produced instead.</mark> This can lead to many additional copies of the problematic domain floating around than the cell intends, which causes the cell to divide much more than it intends and can ultimately be a driver for cancer.

-Detecting fusions like BCR-ABL1 is an important part of cancer diagnosis and influences the choice of treatments a patient receives.
-Like breakpoint discovery, many fusion detection methods rely on finding split reads and discordant read pairs that map to two genes called **spanning reads**.
-These reads are rare in genomic sequences, so fusions are generally detected using RNA-seq.
-Fusion detection methods may also enhance their sensitivity by testing for known fusion sequences or by testing against a database of potential fusions based on known exons.
+Detecting fusions like BCR-ABL1 is an important part of cancer diagnosis and influences the choice of treatments a patient receives. <mark>Like breakpoint discovery, many fusion detection methods rely on finding split reads and discordant read pairs that map to two genes called **spanning reads**.
+These reads are rare in genomic sequences, so fusions are generally detected using RNA-seq.</mark> Fusion detection methods may also enhance their sensitivity by testing for known fusion sequences or by testing against a database of potential fusions based on known exons.